The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Related Literature

-The most directly related predecessor is \citet{AB21}.
-They estimated option-implied discount factors from European put--call parity and, comparing them with the OIS curve, reported an average funding spread of approximately 34\,bp in S\&P~500 options.
-I inherit their identification logic and empirical pipeline.
-Whereas \citet{AB21} focused on the static level measurement of implied discount factors, I extend the analysis to a longer time series and a richer panel, placing the time-series structure of the deviation and its dynamic linkage to state variables at the center of the investigation.
+A separate strand uses option prices to infer implied interest rates or funding conditions. \citet{BG86} infer implied interest rates from option prices, and \citet{AB21} estimate option-implied discount factors from European put--call parity and compare them with the OIS curve.
+I inherit the identification logic of \citet{AB21}, but extend the analysis to a longer time series and a richer SPX--RUT panel.
+More importantly, I place the time-series structure of the deviation at the center of the analysis and ask whether it is systematically related to implementation risk, trading frictions, and financial conditions.

-In summary, whereas the prior literature has treated parity deviations as (i)~empirical tests of no-arbitrage relations, (ii)~by-products of market frictions and limited arbitrage, or (iii)~static estimates of implied discount rates, this paper asks not whether the deviation exists but what structure it forms over time and why it resists reduction to high-frequency frictions or measurement error.
+The contribution is therefore not to document another unclosed arbitrage violation.
+It is to show that, even in a clean index-option setting where visible put--call parity residuals are nearly eliminated, enforcing the parity relation can leave a systematic, state-dependent wedge in carry space.